skrub-data/skrub/doc/skrub_pipeline.rst

 2   pen    1.5    2
 3  fork    2.2    4

+When the computation runs, ``orders`` will be evaluated first and the result (an actual dataframe) will be passed as the ``df`` argument to our function.

-``skrub.deferred`` is useful not only for our own functions, but also when we need to call module-level functions from a library.
+:func:`deferred` is useful not only for our own functions, but also when we need to call module-level functions from a library.
 For example, to delay the loading of a CSV file, we could write something like: